jeremy379/object-design-presentation/BMutability/README.md

 Given that the state of an entity changes over time, entities are MUTABLE objects.
-Indeed, we can fill our entity and change it with methods like place(), addItem(), ... (note: these method must be :void) As they are identifiable, we can reuse them
+Indeed, we can fill our entity and change it with methods like place(), addItem(), ... (note: these method must be :void) As they are identifiable (ID), we can reuse them

 ### Value objects